 It is most important to get your water tested for E. coli and Coliform Bacteria.
 The need for other tests depends on the location of your well and the appearance of your water.
 For example, if your well is in an agricultural area you may need to get it tested for nitrate or if it is slightly discoloured you may want to get it tested for iron and manganese.
 When making arrangements with the laboratory you should describe any concerns you have about your well water and they will be able to advise on what specific tests should be carried out.

-It is recommended that you test your well water at least once a year for microbioligical contamination and every three years for chemial contamination.
+It is recommended that you test your well water at least once a year for microbiological contamination and every three years for chemical contamination.